 The Idaho Master Naturalist Program aims to develop a corps of well-informed volunteers to actively work toward stewardship of Idaho’s natural environment.
 The program is coordinated by Idaho Fish & Game, and there are currently eight chapters statewide.
 Canyon County Parks is a partner of the Deer Flat Chapter, hosted by the Deer Flat National Wildlife Refuge in Nampa.
 In addition to the Refuge, Chapter partners include the Bureau of Land Management’s Morley Nelson Snake River Birds of Prey National Conservation Area and the Orma J. Smith Natural History Museum at The College of Idaho.
 The Deer Flat Chapter was founded in 2016 to bring the Master Naturalist program to the western Treasure Valley.

-Canyon County Parks hires undergraduate and graduate student interns to act as canoe guides and field instructors for our summer Canoe Science Camp programs.
-These paid interns are responsible for teaching elementary school-aged students about hydrology, riparian ecology, water quality science, and habitat at Lake Lowell.
-They also instruct students in canoe skills and water safety.
-Interested students should contact Eric Savadow, Programs Manager, at firstname.lastname@example.org.
+Canyon County Parks hires temporary full-time staff as Field Instructors and canoe guides for our summer Canoe Science Camp programs.
+These Field Instructors are responsible for teaching elementary school-aged campers about hydrology, riparian ecology, water quality science, and the various types of habitats found at Lake Lowell.
+They also instruct campers in canoe skills and water safety.
+Interested applicants should contact our Programs Manager, at firstname.lastname@example.org.